MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

  Fields in Power Apps can easily be inserted and copy/pasted in our WYSIWYG (What You See Is What You Get) editor.

-### Can the Power Platform call custom function modules?
+### Can Power Platform call custom function modules?

 Yes, if a function module is remote-enabled, our SAP connector can invoke that function module.
 However, SAP doesn't respond to a support ticket if your custom function module isn't working correctly, since that is your own code.

-### How can the Power Platform handle completely custom processes that we built in SAP because we had no other option?
+### How can Power Platform handle completely custom processes that we built in SAP because we had no other option?

 Your custom database tables can be read using Read SAP Table with Parsing action for all read operations.
 For create and update operations, you'll need to remote-enable your custom function modules used to maintain this data.
 Once the function modules are remote-enabled, the SAP ERP connector can call them.